South Carolina

 Where does your South Carolina practice stand?

-Our free assessment checks your Google presence, Psychology Today profile, website, and AI search visibility across South Carolina.
+Our Free Practice Checkup checks your Google presence, Psychology Today profile, website, and AI search visibility across South Carolina.
 Takes 2 minutes.

 South Carolina participates in PSYPACT and the Counseling Compact.
 The state has permanent telehealth provisions.
 Telehealth is important for reaching rural South Carolina communities between the major metros.
 Charleston and Greenville therapists can expand their reach across the state through telehealth services.